stax-labs/lib-stax-python-sdk/README.md

 As the logging levels are set on the import of the `Config` module, the below configuration is available on the presense of following environment variables:

 - LOG_LEVEL: Default logger level

+Value of environment variables should match [Python - Logging Levels]

 Example:
 ~~~bash